GryllsAddons/ShaguTweaks-mods/README.md

 - **Restyle UI**
 *restyle-ui.lua*
-*"Restyles buffs, buttons, minimap and unit names.*
+*Restyles buffs, buttons, minimap and unit names.*
 *If you are using [MinimapButtonBag-vanilla](https://github.com/laytya/MinimapButtonBag-vanilla) or [MinimapButtonBag-TurtleWoW](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW) the MinimapButtonBag button will be repositioned within the bottom of the minimap.
 The MinimapButtonBag button will be hidden unless you mouse over it.*

 - **Smaller Errors Frame**